Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/compute/availabilityset/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Compute Availability Set using Azure SDK for Golang."
+description: "These code samples will show you how to manage Availability Set resource of Compute service using Azure SDK for Golang."
 urlFragment: compute-availability-set
 ---

-# Getting started - Managing Compute Availability Set using Azure Golang SDK
+# Getting started - Managing Availability Set resource of Compute service using Azure Golang SDK

-These code samples will show you how to manage Compute Availability Set using Azure SDK for Golang.
+These code samples will show you how to manage Availability Set resource of Compute service using Azure SDK for Golang.

 ## Features